← Back to Blog

 The all-time low on the Freddie Mac PMMS was 2.65% for the week of January 7, 2021.
 That historic low reflected extraordinary monetary policy — the Fed had slashed its benchmark rate to near zero and was purchasing hundreds of billions in mortgage-backed securities to stabilize the pandemic-era economy.
 Those conditions are unlikely to recur in the foreseeable future.

-Planning for a stable 6.0%–6.3% rate environment — rather than waiting for conditions that may not materialize — is the sounder financial approach.
-Use the mortgage calculator to model your payment at today's rates, and the affordability calculator to understand what home price makes sense at your income, regardless of where rates eventually settle.
+Planning for a stable 6.2%–6.6% rate environment — rather than waiting for conditions that may not materialize — is the sounder financial approach.
+Use the mortgage calculator to model your payment at today's rates, compare live local pricing in mortgage rates by city, and use the affordability calculator to understand what home price makes sense at your income, regardless of where rates eventually settle.

 Ready to Calculate Your Loan Payments?